ForNeVeR/TankDriver/Readme.md

 ### Windows

-Windows build process relies on `magick` executable file from the [ImageMagick][imagemagick] package.

 Either use [Visual Studio][visual-studio] to open and build `TankDriver.sln` file, or invoke the following commands in developer console: